rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 The requirements for this program haven’t been agreed upon yet, and we’re pretty sure the `Hello` text at the beginning of the greeting will change.
-We decided we don’t want to have to update the test for the name when that happens, so instead of checking for exact equality to the value returned from the `greeting` function, we’ll just assert that the output contains the text of the input parameter.
+We decided we don’t want to have to update the test when the requirements change, so instead of checking for exact equality to the value returned from the `greeting` function, we’ll just assert that the output contains the text of the input parameter.

 Let’s introduce a bug into this code by changing `greeting` to not include `name` to see what this test failure looks like: